 By Akhil Sood Mar.
 31, 2016

 As underachieving DU students, jeering at JNU nutters took up most of our day.
-But the sedition saga has sounded the death knell for our collective sense of humour.
+But the fee hike saga has sounded the death knell for our collective sense of humour.

 The SoH was finally rendered obsolete recently, after the shameful scenes that went down, first at JNU, and then in its aftermath.
 See, at the time, using certain settings on our device, we used to do this archaic thing called stereotyping.
 It was cheap, sometimes harmless, sometimes malicious – always a lot of fun.
 We would usually steer clear of religion (because that brings unnecessary drama), race/communalism (because we weren’t rightwing nutjobs), gender (because we identified as feminists, and because we were afraid of getting beaten up by feminists), and each other’s mums (because this is still Delhi I’m talking about).
 Everything else was fair game.
 So there was this holier-than-thou, full-of-itself, pompous, self-righteous pain-in-the-ass university called Jawaharlal Nehru University.
 We were aware of, even quite awed by, this university’s pedigree and distinction, of the far-reaching impact it had and continues to have.
 We even wanted to study International Relations there.